Importation of goods for people with disabilities

 'Goods for people with disabilities: Exemption from import charges claimed'.

-- by an approved institution or organisation, you should enter code C25 in box 37b and code 1D09 'letter of authorisation' in box 44/1.
+- enter code C25 in box 37b and code 1D09 'letter of authorisation' in box 44/1 if you are an approved institution or organisation.

 You may not transfer, lend or hire out goods imported with relief from import duties unless you notify Revenue and pay the import duties.